michalmonday/CSV-Parser-for-Arduino/README.md

 d - int (16-bit signed value, can't be used for values over 65535)
 c - char (8-bit signed value, can't be used for values over 127)
 x - hex (stored as long)
-- - unused (this way memory won't be allocated for the values)
+"-" (dash character) means that value is unused/not-parsed (this way memory won't be allocated for values from that column)

 # How to cast returned values appropriately
 By casting to the corresponding format specifier.
 Let's suppose that we parse the following: